sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 - Titles and promotions
 - Pull-based work
 - Work-in-progress limits (1 per team at a time)
-- Experts are available as advisors (the team calls experts to help them; the teams keep the decision-making)
+- Experts are available as advisors (the team calls experts to help them; the teams keep the decision-making) (architecture, product discovery, product observability, etc.)
 - Teams are leaderless
 - Initiative queues
 - Nobody manages people (for holidays, etc.)